 Ariette and Tanja have decided to opt for the latter.
-We find that a realtor cannot be taken seriously if he or she does not do all that is possible to stay up-to-date on everything that is going on in and outside the real estate market.
+We find that a realtor cannot be taken seriously if he or she does not do all that is possible to stay up-to-date on everything that is going on, in and outside the real estate market.

-Besides Creb’s non-mandatory courses, often there is a mandatory yearly course through the Real Estate Council of Alberta (RECA).The RECA is an independent, non-government agency responsible for the regulation of the real estate industry and as such, also responsible for some mandatory schooling for real estate professionals.
+Besides CREB’s non-mandatory courses, often there is a mandatory yearly course through the Real Estate Council of Alberta (RECA).
+This RECA is an independent, non-government agency responsible for the regulation of the real estate industry and as such, also responsible for some mandatory schooling for real estate professionals.

 Maybe the most important courses are the courses that reward realtors with specialist real estate designations.
 They can come from the CREB, but also from the NAR, which is the National Association of Realtors.

 The most important real estate designations you can earn as a realtor are:

 CCA stands for Certified Condominium Specialist.
 It is a 3 day course about everything that is involved in assisting people in selling or buying a condo.
 To earn this designation, you need to complete the full course and have completed several transactions involving condominiums.
 This to make sure that realtors fully understand what is expected from them.
 In my opinion, this course should actually be mandatory as there is so much more involved in condo transactions than single family home transactions.

 ABR stands for Accredited Buyer’s Representative.
 This course comes with an exam that needs to be passed in order to actually carry and use the ABR designation.
 In this course the emphasis is placed on the specific needs and wants of buyers, whether they are first time home buyers of have bought before.